-Sample BFA 4- Year Plan - 120 Credits, Design Major/Concentration
+Sample BFA 4- Year Plan - a minimum of 121 Credits, Design Major/Concentration

-All students should consult the Senior Program Advisor for advisement throughout their course of study; this plan is meant as a guide only.
+All students should consult the Senior Academic Advisor for advisement throughout their course of study; this plan is meant as a guide only.
 Degree Navigator is also a tool to track on your own.

-If you are a transfer student or if you need to take another English class prior to Expository Writing I, your course plan will vary from this sample.
+If you are a transfer student or if you need to take another English class prior to College Writing, your course plan will vary from this sample.